 The programs have an emphasis participation, socialization, community awareness, inclusion and development of recreation/leisure skills that carry over to the home and community.
 Programs include:

-Have all road names needed to complete the sign and contact the Planning and Development Department at 704-216-8588 or fill out the damaged or missing street sign form here.
+Have all road names needed to complete the sign and contact the Planning and Development Department at 704-216-8588 or fill out the Damaged or Missing Street Sign Form.
 Please note that the County will only put up road signs outside of city limits.

 Prior to submitting a rezoning request, applicants are encouraged to meet with a member of the Planning Department to discuss the requested change.
-The following information must be presented for consideration 1.Submit completed application (with affidavit of owner if non-owner petition) 2.Submit two (2) copies of a map, to scale, which clearly illustrates the subject property.
-If a portion of the land is proposed for rezoning, a meets and bounds description is necessary to describe the requested boundary 3.Submit $300 fee payable to Rowan County.
+The following information must be submitted for consideration:

 To file a complaint regarding an ordinance violation, please contact 704-216-8588 or complete a complaint form or minimum housing standards petition and submit it to the Planning and Development Department.
 The complaint form can be found here.
 The minimum housing petition can be found here.

-Rowan County adopted an Addressing Ordinance to ensure that efficient police, fire and emergency service is provided to the citizens of Rowan County.
+Rowan County adopted an Addressing Ordinance (PDF) to ensure that efficient police, fire and emergency service is provided to the citizens of Rowan County.
 This ordinance requires all new homes to be assigned numbers by the Planning and Development Department staff in according with accepted procedures.
 Planning staff will issue an address at the time a zoning permit is pulled.

 Verify that the proposed use is allowed , business location and operations, with the Planning & Development Department (704-216-8588).
 Planning staff will determine the type of permit that will need to be applied for (Zoning Verification Letter or Zoning Permit).